 - Average realized prices of iron ore: Market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
 This has resulted in plummeting iron ore prices over the last year or so.
-We expect iron ore prices to fall until 2016, before recovering gradually over the rest of the forecast period.
+We expect iron ore prices to fall in 2016 as well, before recovering gradually over the rest of the forecast period.
 However, if prices recover earlier and more robustly than expected, driven by supply cutbacks and recovery in demand, this would represent an upside of around 5% to our price estimate.

 Rio Tinto Group is a diversified mining and resources group, headquartered in London and Melbourne.
-The company has operations across six continents, but mainly focuses its operations in Australia and Canada.
-The company has a number of subsidiaries, each focusing on one of the 14 different product types in the company's portfolio.
+The company has operations across six continents, but these are mainly concentrated in Australia and Canada.
+The company has a number of subsidiaries, each focusing on one of the different product types in the company's portfolio.
 The company has a principal focus on mining of primary ore for metals.
-It also owns a number of large high capacity smelting facilities for aluminum and refining facilities for copper & gold.
-China's Chinalco owns 9.3% of Rio Tinto.
+It also owns a number of high-capacity smelting facilities for aluminum and refining facilities for copper & gold.

 The company's Iron Ore division is the most valuable division for the following reasons:

-The iron ore segment accounts for approximately 45% of the company's revenues.
-Moreover, it is expected to remain in this range for the next few years.
-More than 60% of the company's profits come from the Iron Ore division.
+The iron ore segment accounts for nearly 45% of the company's revenues and nearly 80% of its operating profits.
 Although this number may decline over the next four years, the division will still contribute a majority of the company's profits.
-The company has long-term contracts with iron and steel manufacturers worldwide, safeguarding its production and mining activities.
+The company has long-term contracts with iron and steel manufacturers worldwide, securing the interests of its mining operations.

 Weakness in demand for iron ore